 → This amazing Eliza in gnuCOBOL was written by Arnold J. Trembley.
 It's a slightly indirect translation of Shrager's 1973/1977 BASIC version.
 The most amazing part of this (to

 me) is that it was written in 2017!
 Mr. Trembley's web site contains links to gnuCOBOL compilers and other fun stuff.

 → TRS-80 Assembly Version (based on the CC Basic -- contributed 2015-11-22 by John D.): Cassette program An emulator that lets you just load the "cas" file directly The original instructions And here's a YouTube video of a real TRS-80 with the Voice Synthesizer, running Talking Eliza.

-→ Paco Willers had written a GO version of the classic BASIC Eliza, but his code is lost to history.
+→ Paco Willers had written a GO version of the classic BASIC Eliza, but his code is no longer available in its original location.

 → Peter Millican built a chatbot designer, called Elizabeth, while teaching Computing and Philosophy at Leeds.
 Here's the latest version: http://www.philocomp.net/ai/elizabeth.htm, and learning materials: http://www.philocomp.net/ai/elizlearn.htm.